z-lowery/Java-Chess/README.md

 ## Known bugs
 1) In certain instances, an adjacent tile to the king will be incorrectly highlighted (indicating the king can move there) when the enemy king is actually threatening that tile.
-2) Enemy rooks will be incorrectly highlighted, suggesting it is possible to castle at a location an instance where it shouldn't be.
+2) Enemy rooks will be incorrectly highlighted, making it possible to castle at a location where it shouldn't be.
+3) Kings can castle through check

 ## TO-DO
 Personal to-do list
-1) Add proper method headers
-2) Change piece strings into piece objects
+1) Change piece strings into piece objects
+2) Implement javafx to replace Jbuttons, Jframes, etc.,